aprabh96/CodeLLM_Bridge/README.md

   - Provides a complete overview of your project organization
   - Helps AI models understand the context and relationships between files
   - Useful when you want to show the complete project structure without copying all file contents
+- **Temporary File Export**: Save content to a temporary file and copy the file to clipboard
+  - Ideal for large codebases that exceed AI input field character limits
+  - Creates timestamped temporary files that can be uploaded to AI tools
+  - Automatically copies the file to clipboard for easy pasting into applications

 ## Output Format